vanilla-reforged/vmangos-docker/README.md

 [Tailscale](https://tailscale.com/)

+### Secure Container Access with Tailscale

-Use Tailscale and keep in mind that any port you bind to a container may bypass UFW and become exposed to the public internet.
+When using Tailscale, be aware that any port you bind to a container will bypass UFW without the modifcation below and become exposed to the public internet.

-This is fine as long as you only expose the ports that actually need internet access.
-For example, you can keep the Mangos database private and access it over Tailscale instead using f.e. ```tailscale serve --tcp 3306 tcp://127.0.0.1:3306```.
+Only expose ports that require internet access.

+For example, you can keep your Mangos database private and access it securely over Tailscale:

+    ```sh
+    tailscale serve --tcp 3306 tcp://127.0.0.1:3306
+    ```

+To enable SSH access via Tailscale:

+    ```sh
+    sudo tailscale up --ssh
+    ```

+This ensures sensitive services remain private while still being accessible over your Tailscale network.

 ### Using UFW